 Since the Balance Sheet date(s) a number of Council maintained schools have become academies.
-By year, these are: 7 schools became academies in 2022/23; 6 schools became academies in 2023/24; 9 schools became academies in 2024/25.
-This is an ongoing and expected process with schools expected to continue to join Academy Trusts going forwards.
+6 schools became academies in 2023/24 with £2.2m transfer in working capital and 9 schools became academies in 2024/25 with £19.6m transfer in working capital.
+In all cases fixed assets related to each school and appropriate proportion of pension liabilities were also transferred.
+This is an ongoing process with schools expected to continue to join Academy Trusts going forwards, with 14 planned during 2025/26.